dmccreary/personal-finance/docs/glossary.md

 Unsecured loans issued based on creditworthiness rather than collateral, typically used for consolidating debt, financing large purchases, or covering unexpected expenses.

 **Example:** You'll analyze scenarios where personal loans might be appropriate funding solutions compared to credit cards or other borrowing options.

+#### Phishing Scams

+Fraudulent attempts to obtain sensitive information by disguising as trustworthy entities in electronic communications.

+**Example:** This course teaches you to identify phishing scams targeting financial accounts through suspicious emails, texts, and phone calls.

+#### Ponzi Schemes

+Fraudulent investment operations paying returns to earlier investors using capital from newer investors rather than legitimate profits.

+**Example:** You'll learn to recognize Ponzi schemes in this class by identifying red flags like guaranteed high returns and pressure to recruit new investors.

+#### Portfolio Rebalancing

+The process of realigning investment portfolio allocations back to target percentages through buying or selling assets.

+**Example:** This course explains how portfolio rebalancing maintains desired risk levels and can improve long-term returns through systematic buying low and selling high.

+#### Private Student Loans

+Education loans issued by banks, credit unions, or online lenders with market-based rates and fewer protections than federal loans.

+**Example:** You'll learn when private student loans might be necessary in this class and how to secure the most favorable terms available.

+#### Professional Development

+Activities and education aimed at improving skills, knowledge, and career advancement potential.

+**Example:** This course emphasizes professional development as an investment in your earning potential with potentially the highest return of any financial decision.

 #### Policy Exclusions